eriklarsondev/headless-theme/README.md

-# Headless Theme
+# Devfolio

-A scalable headless WordPress theme optimized for custom post types and dynamic web content
+A lightweight and scalable WordPress theme designed to be used as a headless CMS